-Firstly, 4 hypotheses concerned the influence of self-efficacy on concrete experience, reflective observation, abstract conceptualisation and active experimentation, and all four hypotheses (H1a, H1b, H1c, and H1d) were supported.
-Secondly, 4 hypotheses concerned the influence of concrete experience, reflective observation, abstract conceptualisation and active experimentation on career competency, and 2 hypotheses (H2a and H2c) were supported.
-Finally, 4 hypotheses were concerned with the mediating role of concrete experience, reflective observation, abstract conceptualisation and active experimentation between self-efficacy and career competency, and two hypotheses (H3a and H3c) were supported.
+Firstly, four hypotheses concerned the influence of meaning on concrete experience, reflective observation, abstract conceptualisation and active experimentation, and all four hypotheses (H1a, H1b, H1c, and H1d) were supported.
+Secondly, four hypotheses concerned the influence of concrete experience, reflective observation, abstract conceptualisation and active experimentation on career competency, and two hypotheses (H2a and H2c) were supported.
+Finally, four hypotheses were concerned with the mediating role of concrete experience, reflective observation and active experimentation between meaning and career competency, and two hypotheses (H3a and H3c) were supported.